lb77/Pinnerly-Bot/README.md

 # Pinnerly Bot

-The Pinnerly Bot, The Pinnerly Bot!
+The Pinnerly Bot!
+The Pinnerly Bot!
 It will let Discord limit your pins not!

 Pinnerly Bot is a scalable solution for when multiple channels run out of pin space.
 Unlike other pinbots, this bot lets you set up rules that will allow it to mirror to and from as many channels as you desire.